|

 Cartwright Ebenezer, turner, Henry street

-Cato William, canvas manufacturer, open canvas for berlin
+Cato William, canvas manufacturer, open canvas for

 wool & gunpowder canvas manufacturer, West end